inventcures/inventcures.github.io/_teaching/2024-fall-bioinfo-bootcamp.md

 The first offering of this course, is in Fall 2024.

+It is divided in two halves : bioinformatics taught by me, and Modelling of biological systems taught by Prof. Sudipta Tung.

-We will be covering 3 broad topics
+I will be covering 3 broad topics :

-Introduction  to python, git & reproducible research practices
+1. Introduction  to python, git & reproducible research practices
 ======

-Introduction to dna sequencing analysis
+2. Introduction to dna sequencing analysis
 ======

-Introduction to rna(bulk & sc-rna) sequencing analysis
+3. Introduction to rna(bulk & sc-rna) sequencing analysis
 ======